Elizabeth Sherwood-Randall: Infrastructure

-CounterTerrorism Policy Reform
+Counterterrorism

 In the Biden Administration, Sherwood-Randall led the reform of counterterrorism policies to align with evolving threats, including by spearheading the development of the first national domestic terrorism strategy.
 In 2021 remarks at the University of Virginia, Sherwood-Randall described the four pillars of the strategy to counter domestic terrorism as understanding and sharing information, prevention of domestic terror, disrupting and deterring domestic terrorists, and addressing long-term contributors to domestic terrorism.
 Later in the same year, Sherwood-Randall stated in remarks to the Atlantic Council that the Biden administration was seeking to keep pace with evolving global terrorist threats, setting priorities and matching resources to challenges, and adapting approaches using the full range of tools available to the nation.
-As part of this effort, Sherwood-Randall led interagency delegations to Africa, Europe and the Middle East to advance the Administration’s counterterrorism policies through close coordination with allies and partners.
+As part of this effort, Sherwood-Randall led interagency delegations to Africa, Europe and the Middle East to advance the Administration's counterterrorism policies through close coordination with allies and partners.
 The new international counterterrorism strategy was promulgated in October 2022.
 After the President reportedly made a decision limiting counterterrorism drone strikes outside conventional war zones, Sherwood-Randall issued a statement that the changes allowed the U.S. government to be “discerning and agile in protecting Americans against evolving global terrorist challenges.”

-Mass Migration and Human Trafficking
+Mass migration and human trafficking

 Sherwood-Randall advocated for building an integrated regional system to manage unprecedented human migration in the Western Hemisphere, with the objective of reducing dangerous irregular migration and incentivizing legal migration.
 She contributed to the National Action Plan to Combat Human Trafficking, countering efforts by human smugglers and human traffickers who take advantage of vulnerable populations.
 When the plan was released, Sherwood-Randall was quoted stating “Human trafficking is an evil practice that contradicts who we are as Americans and the rights we cherish.
 With this National Action Plan, we reaffirm our commitment to preventing and punishing human trafficking in all its forms and to addressing the social and economic conditions that can create greater vulnerabilities for marginalized groups.”

-Afghan Evacuee Relocation
+Afghan evacuee relocation

 When it became apparent that the Government of Afghanistan would fall in 2021, Sherwood-Randall was among the senior White House officials deliberating about how to manage a noncombatant evacuation operation from Kabul.
 According to a leaked Summary of Conclusions document, she chaired a National Security Council Deputies Small Group that set priorities for evacuation of U.S. staff and citizens and Afghan partners and metrics for measuring success.
 Ultimately, more than 80,000 Afghans were screened and vetted, relocated to the United States, and resettled in American communities.